+Page 5 of 10 CARB 1829/2012-P

+3) And the remainder @ \$28.00 per SF.

-- [11] In support of the above table, the Respondent provided 2 property sales that were not on Macleod Trail, with Commercial Corridor 1 (C-COR1) land use designations.
-The following is a summary of that evidence: - 1) 505 16 AV NE was sold on February 5, 2010 for \$2,060,000.
+In support of the above table, the Respondent provided 2 property sales that were not on [11] Macleod Trail, with Commercial - Corridor 1 (C-COR1) land use designations.
+The following is a summary of that evidence:

+- 1) 505 16 AV NE was sold on February 5, 2010 for \$2,060,000.
 The property contained a land area of approximately 16,988 SF.
 Adjusting for time (the sale date was 17 months prior to the assessment date), the Respondent reduced the sale price by 6.25% to \$1,931,250, resulting in a time-adjusted land sales rate of \$108.27 per SF, including a positive corner lot influence. - 2) 210 16 AV NE was sold on May 31, 2011 for \$625,000.
 The property contained a land area of approximately 6,241 SF.
 There was no adjustment for time as the sale date was 1 month prior to the assessment date.
-Therefore the land sales rate of \$100.14 per SF. - [12] A "Commercial Edge" sales data sheet on a vacant land sale located at 6550 Macleod Trail SW that had a land use designation of Commercial Regional 3 (C-R3).
-The property sold on March 1, 2012 for \$4,250,000 or \$116.82. - [13] A 2012 Property Assessment Detail Report of the Complainant's sales comparable at 5720 Macleod Trail SW.
-It is noted by the CARB that the property was assessed on the Income Approach, with a value of \$3,890,000, had a land use designation of Commercial Corridor 3 (C-COR3) and contained 1 building constructed in 1975. - [14] A February 2, 2010 report from albertadatasearch.com of the Complainant's sales comparable at 7212 Macleod Trail SE.
-It is noted by the CARB that the property was assessed a value of \$2,130,000, had a land use designation of C-COR3 and contained 1 building that was 35 years old. - [15] An April 13, 2010 report from albertadatasearch.com of the Complainant's sales comparable at 7425B Macleod Trail SW.
-It is noted by the CARB that the property was assessed a value of \$1,910,000, had a land use designation of C-COR3 and contained 1 building that was 42 years old. - [16] A 2012 Property Assessment Detail Report of the Complainant's sales comparable at 9110 Macleod Trail SW.
-It is noted by the CARB that the property was assessed on the Income Approach, with a value of \$13,030,000, had a land use designation of C-COR3 and contained 5 buildings constructed from 1987 to 1988.
-It is also noted that the property's address indicates it is located in the SE quadrant of Calgary. - [17] Documentation concerning the use of "effective age" in the Marshall & Swift Valuation Service. - [18] Documentation concerning retail stores, fast food restaurants, office buildings, their respective construction details and associated related rankings when using the Marshall & Swift Valuation Service. - [19] A Marshall & Swift Valuation Service depreciation table.
-The table compares effective ages with life expectancy of buildings and provides associated depreciation percentages. - [20] A table comparing the Complainant's sales comparables residual land value calculation using effective ages of the improvements and the Respondent's recalculation of the same sales comparables using actual ages of the improvements.
-The following is a summary of that evidence: - 1) 5720 Macleod Trail SW.
-The Respondent used an actual age of 34 years for the
+Therefore the land sales rate of \$100.14 per SF.

+A RealNet Retail Transaction Summary Report of the Complainant's sales comparable [12] at 5720 Macleod Trail SW.
+It is noted by the CARB that the property was assessed a value of \$4,680,000 in 2009, had a land use designation of Commercial - Corridor 3 (C-COR3) and contained 1 building that was constructed in 1975.

+A RealNet Retail Transaction Summary Report of the Complainant's sales comparable [13] at 7212 Macleod Trail SE.
+It is noted by the CARB that the property was assessed a value of \$2,670,000 in 2009, had a land use designation of C-COR3 and contained 1 building.

+[14] A RealNet Retail Transaction Summary Report of the Complainant's sales comparable at 7425 Macleod Trail SW.
+It is noted by the CARB that the property was assessed a value of \$1,910,000 in 2010, had a land use designation of C-COR3 and contained 1 building that was constructed in 1967.

+[15] A RealNet Retail Transaction Summary Report of the Complainant's sales comparable at 9110 Macleod Trail SW.
+It is noted by the CARB that the property was assessed a value of \$10,140,000 in 2010, had a land use designation of C-COR3 and contained 5 buildings that were constructed in 1988.

+Documentation concerning the use of "effective age" in the Marshall & Swift Valuation [16] Service.

+Documentation concerning retail stores, fast food restaurants, office buildings, their [17] respective construction details and associated related rankings when using the Marshall & Swift Valuation Service.

+[18] A Marshall & Swift Valuation Service depreciation table.
+The table compares effective ages with life expectancy of buildings and provides associated depreciation percentages.

+A table comparing the Complainant's sales comparables residual land value calculation [19] using effective ages of the improvements and the Respondent's recalculation of the same sales comparables using actual ages of the improvements.
+The following is a summary of that evidence: